 You then link your investment account to your bank account to make an initial deposit, or you can use wire transfers to fund your account.
 You can also use the mobile app to make automatic deposits in weekly, biweekly, or monthly increments to make sure you’re growing your portfolio effectively.

-We hope you now have some insight into how choosing a hedge fund-like investment service can be a smarter move in a relatively volatile market.
-But this level of service doesn’t come cheap when compared to other robo advisors.
-A better comparison may be Titan versus alternative managed investments (e.g., hedge funds) – and on that basis, they’re a great value.
+We hope you now have some insight into how choosing a hedge fund-like investment service can be smarter in a relatively volatile market.
+But this doesn’t come cheap when compared to other robo advisors.
+A better comparison may be Titan versus alternative managed investments (e.g., hedge funds) – they’re a great value on that basis.

 Overall, we like the idea of a hedge fund-like robo advisor since it aims to compound your capital at an above-average rate of return over the long term while protecting you from significant losses in a down market.
-And so far, they’ve exceeded our expectations.
-Plus, Titan gives smaller investors access to a type of investment research and portfolio management service usually only for those with a high net worth.
+We also love that Titan gives smaller investors access to a type of investment research and portfolio management service, usually only for those with a high net worth.

-Disclaimer: BestRoboAdvisors.org has entered into a referral and advertising arrangement with Titan Invest and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
-You will not be charged a fee for this referral and Titan Invest and BestRoboAdvisors.org are not related entities.
-It is a requirement to disclose that we earn these fees and also provide you with the latest Titan Invest ADV brochure (PDF) so you can learn more about them before opening an account.
-By signing up for Titan from this page, you acknowledge your receipt of the Wrap Fee Brochure (PDF) and Solicitor Partner Compensation Disclosure (PDF).
+Disclaimer: BestRoboAdvisors.org has entered into a referral and advertising arrangement with Titan Invest and receives compensation when you open an account or for certain qualifying activity, which may include clicking links.
+You will not be charged a fee for this referral, and Titan Invest and BestRoboAdvisors.org are unrelated entities.
+We must disclose that we earn these fees and provide you with the latest Titan Invest ADV brochure so you can learn more about them before opening an account.
+By signing up for Titan from this page, you acknowledge receipt of the Wrap Fee Brochure (PDF) and Solicitor Partner Compensation Disclosure (PDF).
 In addition, you understand the new account opening requirements.
-Solicitors may receive compensation for funded account openings on the Titan app that occur through this referral landing page.
+Solicitors may receive compensation for funded account openings on the Titan app through this referral landing page.